 Read everything.
 Read publications geared to tourists – travel guides, tourism websites, official city sites – but also regular periodicals geared to local residents.
 How do you find out what’s going on at home?
 Use the same techniques for your destination.
 I scan the local daily newspapers, weekly entertainment guides, websites containing event listings and restaurant reviews, magazines, and food blogs.
 I’m a fan of TimeOut, which features local food news, restaurant reviews, “best of” lists for everything from street food to coffee shops to fine dining to wine bars, and sometimes even discount offers.
 It’s how I found my favorite pizza in London and the wonderful Cork Wine Bar and Market in Washington.

 Taking a cooking class can be an incredible way to really get to know a bit about the cuisine and culture of a new place.
+This is one element of food and wine travel planning that is really worth doing in advance.
 Often, you can find classes that include a bit more than just participating in cooking a meal, such as guided food shopping or touring a local farmer’s market.
 In Spain, I took a class with Cook & Taste Barcelona which began with a guided tour of the famous Boqueria market, where we picked up fresh ingredients for our meal.
 This is a great way to meet other food lovers and travelers, and the classes usually conclude by sitting down to share the meal that you have created, along with a glass of local wine.
 Or two.
-It's also a great opportunity to get food, wine, and restaurant recommendations from a local chef, so try to schedule the class very early in the trip so you can take advantage of the insider information.
+It’s also a great opportunity to get food, wine, and restaurant recommendations from a local chef, so try to schedule the class very early in the trip so you can take advantage of the insider information.

 Walking tours led by food experts combine a number of interesting elements.
 Not only do you get to taste lots of food, but you also get to see a bit of the city, pick up tips from your guide, learn about the food culture and history of the area, and also get some exercise in between food stops.
 If you find yourself in Paris, I recommend taking a walking tour with Lisa Rankin of Flavors of Paris.
 On the half-day tour that I took with her, we tasted and shopped at a wide variety of stores, bakeries, and markets that I never would have discovered on my own; met the shop owners, bakers, and wine merchants; heard great stories about Paris; and ate so much food that I didn’t need to buy lunch or dinner that day.
 At the end of the day, I sat down at an outdoor patio with Lisa and a lovely couple from the United States who had joined the tour, and enjoyed a wide range of cheeses, all washed down with French wines.
 Food tours are a great way to spend an afternoon and can also set you up for further exploration with suggestions and local expertise gained from the tour leader.